kubesphere/kubesphere/README.md

 ## Architecture

-KubeSphere uses a loosely-coupled architecture that separates the [frontend](https://github.com/kubesphere/console) from the [backend](https://github.com/kubesphere/kubesphere).
-External systems can access the components of the backend through the REST APIs.
+KubeSphere 4.x adopts a microkernel + extension components architecture ([codename LuBan](https://kubesphere.io/docs/v4.1/01-intro/01-introduction/)).
+The core part (KubeSphere Core) only includes the essential basic functions required for system operation, with independent functional modules split and provided in the form of extension components.
+Users can dynamically manage the extension components during system operation.
+With the extension capabilities, KubeSphere can support more application scenarios and meet the needs of different users.

 ![Architecture](docs/images/architecture.png)